Terms & Conditions

 Termination

-the other party commits a material breach of any of the terms of this Agreement and (if such a breach is remediable) fails to remedy the breach within 30 days of that party being notified in writing of the breach; or
+• Commits a material breach of this Agreement and fails to remedy the breach within thirty (30) days of receiving written notice of the breach;

 Please call us on 01260 277797 or email website@acornoh.co.uk for any more information.